 Katarina Feder is a Vice President and Director of Business Development for ARS, where she oversees new membership and client initiatives.
 A reformed theater actress, Katarina holds her undergraduate degree in English Literature from Emory University and an M.A. in Art History from New York University’s Institute of Fine Arts and an M.B.A. from New York University’s Stern School of Business.
 Her first love being literature, Katarina’s favorite works tend to be conceptual and text based.
 Check out her monthly advice column "Know Your Rights", where she answers all your questions on copyright (and then some) on artnet.com.

-Lisa Ballard is a Licensing Executive at ARS.
+Lisa Ballard is a Licensing and Legal Executive at ARS.
 Hailing from Hamburg, Germany, Lisa moved to the states for college, obtaining her B.A. with honors in Art History from New York University.
 Lisa obtained her Juris Doctor from the George Washington University Law School, where she focused her studies on Intellectual Property Law.
 During her time in law school, she interned with the Office of General Counsel at the Library of Congress and the National Archives and Records Administration.
 Lisa’s interest in art history and art traces back to her childhood, where she spent much of her free time visiting museums.
 Lisa feels particularly drawn to mixed media art, which she also enjoys creating in her limited free time.

 J’Aimee Cronin is a Licensing Executive at ARS who specializes in handling permissions for museums and publishing houses.
 J’Aimee holds a double B.A. in International Studies and French from New York University’s Gallatin School.
 J’Aimee’s love of documentary/street photography led her to Getty Images and later to the Aperture Foundation, where she worked prior to joining ARS.
 When she isn’t handling client requests or preparing onion dip and cheese plates for her colleagues, J’Aimee is fixing up her 100-year-old house with her husband and 2 daughters in Montclair, NJ.